I Squared Capital: Investments

 I Squared has made a number of investments in telecommunications infrastructure.
 In August 2017, the firm acquired the fixed-line phone business Hutchison Global Communications from Li Ka-shing's Hutchison Telecommunications for $14.5 billion Hong Kong Dollars ($1.86bn USD).
 Hutchison Global Communications operates a fiber-optic network that consists of over 1,400,000 km of cable and a WiFi network that includes over 25,000 hot-spots.

 In October 2020, I Squared agreed to buy the infrastructure division of GTT Communications for US$2.15 billion.
 The acquisition included the submarine fiber network, data center infrastructure and services of GTT Communications in Europe and North America.
 In 2021, I Squared spun out of the assets acquired from GTT Communications as EXA Infrastructure, a standalone company based in London which, at the time, controlled 103,000 km of fiber optic cable and eight subsea cables, connecting 300 cities and 14 data centers.

 In March 2021, I Squared Capital announced that its £2.3 billion ($3.4 billion) joint bid with TDR Capital to acquire the British mobile power company Aggreko was accepted.
 In May 2023, I Squared acquired Rentco Transport Equipment Rentals, an Australian truck and trailer leading company.
 In October 2023, I Squared Capital reached a deal with Deutsche Bahn to acquire UK transportation company Arriva.
 The transaction was completed in June 2024 following ratification of the deal by the European Commission.

 In January 2024, I Squared bought 49% of Órigo Energia, which is a Brazilian renewable energy company that builds and operates solar farms near cities.

-In July 2025 North American school bus operations Durham School Services and Stock Transportation were purchased from the Mobico Group.
+In July 2025, North American school bus operations Durham School Services and Stock Transportation were purchased from the Mobico Group.

+In May 2026, the company announced the purchase of 10 data centers from Cogent Fiber, owned by Cogent Communications, for $225 million.